denisecampos28/Horse-Health-Prediction/README.md

  * **Definition of the tasks/challenge**:  The task is to predict the health outcome of horses based on features derived from medical observations and tests.
  * **My approach**: The problem was tackled as a classification task using Random Forest and XGBoost models.
 Comprehensive preprocessing steps ensured data quality and effective model training.
- * **Summary of the performance achieved**: The models achieved competitive performance on the training set.
+ * **Summary of the performance achieved**: The models achieved good performance on the training set.
 Final predictions were submitted for evaluation on Kaggle.

 ## Summary of Workdone